 - Reporting more than $10 million in income

 - Filing an estate tax return for assets worth more than $5 million

 - Filing an international return

-According to Time, budget cuts in the IRS have left the department less able to conduct audits.
-So, they want to put their resources where it counts… which is, auditing individuals who are most likely to wind up owing the government more money.
+Budget cuts in the IRS have left the department less able to conduct audits.
+So, they want to put their resources where it counts, auditing individuals who are most likely to wind up owing the government more money.

 One thing to note here: mathematical errors aren’t likely to trigger a full tax audit.
 The IRS does check returns for basic mathematical errors.
 While the IRS code is confusing, the basic procedure in the event of a math error is that the IRS will correct the error and then adjust your return for you.

-You’ll get a notice if you owe more money because of the math error, once it’s corrected.
+You’ll get a notice if you owe more money because of the math error once it’s corrected.
 In some cases, you may need to amend your taxes.
-Usually, though, the IRS will just correct the error for you and then give you notice of any fallout.
+Usually, though, the IRS will just correct the mistake for you and then give you notice of any fallout.

 7 steps to deal with an audit